RC-KapilDev/College_application/README.md

 # college_app For DGVC College

 This is the flutter project of the DGVC College App.
-The SVU College App is the bridge between student and college.
+The DGVC College App is the bridge between student and college.
 It is the one stop solution for all the queries beyond and above.

 ## Getting Started